pragmint/open-practices/capabilities/loosely-coupled-teams.md

 ## Key Points

-* Teams can make large-scale changes to the design of their systems without the permission of somebody outside the team or depending on other teams.
+### Teams can make large-scale changes to the design of their systems without the permission of somebody outside the team or depending on other teams.

+#### Practices

 * Teams are able to complete work without needing fine-grained communication and coordination with people outside the team.
+    * The specific approach will be different for different organizations.
+(Nuance point)
 * Teams deploy and release their product or service on demand, independently of the services it depends on or of other services that depend on it.
+    * P: Preserve backwards compatibility
+    * P: Maintain a Service Level Agreement
+    *
 * Teams do most of their testing on demand, without requiring an integrated test environment.
 * Teams can deploy during normal business hours with negligible downtime.